This is a day you are to commemorate; for the generations to come you shall celebrate it as a festival to the Lord—a lasting ordinance.

 Celebrating the Jewish Festivals remains a very important part of Israeli culture to this day, reminding Israelis of the Lord’s faithfulness in sustaining and protecting the Israelites during their sojourn in the desert.
 The traditions, elements and prayers that accompany the Jewish festivals speak to us as they serve to remind us about God’s everlasting protection, provision, and promises.

-Pesach (Passover): Passover commemorates the Israel’s deliverance from bondage and slavery in Egypt.
+Passover commemorates Israel’s deliverance from bondage and slavery in Egypt.
 God used Moses to lead the children of Israel out of Egypt and into the Promised Land.
-The Lord commanded that Passover was to be a celebrated as an ordinance for generations to come.
+The Lord commanded that Passover was to be celebrated as an ordinance for generations to come.

-Shavuot (Pentecost): Shavuot is celebrated fifty days after Passover, and is also known as Pentecost, the Feast of Harvest, and the Feast of Weeks.
-During Shavuot an offering of new grain from the summer wheat harvest is presented to the Lord.
+Shavuot is celebrated fifty days after Passover and is also known as Pentecost, the Feast of Harvest, and the Feast of Weeks.
+During Shavuot, an offering of new grain from the summer wheat harvest is presented to the Lord.
 It is a symbol of thankfulness and gladness for the Lord’s blessing upon the harvest.

 Thank you for blessing the nation of Israel!